Design Temperature Limits for Residential New Construction

 Welcome

-Are you an HVAC designer, builder, or Rater working on a home that will be ENERGY STAR certified?
-If so, this page will explain one key requirement of the program – the outdoor design temperatures that must be used to calculate the room-by-room heating and cooling loads.
+Are you an HVAC designer, builder, or Rater working on a home or multifamily building that will be ENERGY STAR certified?
+If so, this page will explain one of the key requirements of the program – the outdoor design temperatures that must be used to calculate the heating and cooling loads.

 Outdoor Design Temperature Limits

-To meet the requirements of the program, the outdoor design temperatures used must not exceed the maximum cooling season temperature and minimum heating season temperature listed in the ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2019 Edition) (PDF, 4KB) for the state and county, or territory in which the home is to be certified.
+To meet the requirements of the program, the outdoor design temperatures used must not exceed specified limits.
+For homes and apartments following Track A, the maximum cooling season temperature and minimum heating season temperature can be found in Appendix A of ANSI/RESNET/ACCA/ICC 310.
+If pursing Track B, use the limits listed in the ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2019 Edition) (PDF, 4KB) that apply to the state/county or territory in which the home is to be built.
+For more information about Track A and Track B, visit HVAC Contractors.

 This means that the designer must: